Mathematical Foundations of Regression Methods for the approximation of the Forward Initial Margin: Description of the Forward Initial Margin Problem

-The initial margin at every time step $t$ is the $99^{th}$ percentile of the inner PDF scenarios.
-Both processes (inner and outer) are usually simulated using the same stochastic differential equation with a sufficiently large number of scenarios to ensure convergence.
-The number of scenarios become particularly important for the inner scenarios as the $Q_{99}$ is a tail statistic, therefore the number of scenarios on the tail should be sufficiently large.

-As every nested Monte Carlo problem, the \textit{brute force} calculation of initial margin is computationally onerous given that the number of operations increase exponentially.
-This type of complexity is not possible to afford in real time, e.g. in a live trading scenario, thus the reason behind the development of approximation methods.
+Such a \textit{brute force} calculation of the forward initial margin is computationally onerous given that the number of operations increase exponentially.
+This type of complexity is generally not possible to afford in a real-time live trading scenario, thus requiring approximation methods.